 Our flat-bottom flume reduces excavation requirements and support structures.
 This simplifies new construction, resulting in substantial cost savings.
 We can also design FilterWorx systems with front flumes, center flumes or H flumes, or even wall sleeves for conversion of an existing basin.
 We will carefully evaluate your site requirements to provide the most cost effective flume configuration.

-System Controls and Process Optimization Efficiency: The Leopold FilterWorx control system optimizes filtration process as well as operating costs.
-By continuously monitoring filtrate quality and filter bed conditions, the filter is backwashed only when, and as long as needed.
-Filtrate quality and filter run volumes are optimized while reducing energy consumption and wastewater generation.
-Our controls keep the filter media well-conditioned, extending the life of the filter.
+Filterworx system controls continuously monitors filtrate quality and filter bed conditions.
+The filter is backwashed only when needed and only for as long as needed.
+Filtrate quality and filter run volumes are optimixed, while reducing energy consumption and wastewater generation.
+Filterworx controls keep the filter well conditioned, extending the life of the filter.
 Filterworx system controls use standard communication protocols that easily integrate into most other plant control or SCADA systems.